GreycLab/gmic-community/news/gmic340_en.md

 _Fig.2.4. `gmic` CLI Tool: The G'MIC viewer for mathematical functions or 1D signals has also been re-implemented._
 ===

-Everything makes `gmic` a handy tool, even if we limit ourselves to viewing images on the command line.
+This makes `gmic` a handy tool, even if we limit ourselves to viewing images or signals on the command line.

 - **Other Improvements:**
-  - The integrated mathematical expression evaluator has evolved significantly: it is now one of the essential bricks of the _G'MIC_ language, as it is responsible for evaluating the results of the mathematical operations needed in scripts (needless to say, calculations are done all the time in image processing).
-This evaluator has been enriched with many new functions, especially for the calculation and processing of [_vectors_](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)), [_matrices_](https://en.wikipedia.org/wiki/Matrix_(mathematics)), and native manipulation of [_heaps_](https://en.wikipedia.org/wiki/Heap_(data_structure)).
+  - The integrated mathematical expression evaluator has evolved significantly: it is one of the essential bricks of the _G'MIC_ language, as it is responsible for evaluating the results of the mathematical operations needed in scripts (needless to say, calculations are done all the time in image processing).
+This evaluator has been enriched with many new functions, especially for the calculation and processing of vectors and matrices, and native manipulation of heaps.
   - Many native (_C++_) functions formerly in the shared binary object library have now been entirely rewritten in the _G'MIC_ language.
 This facilitates their maintenance and further development, as future work can be scripted for immediate effect, instead of being subject to compilation and linking.
 Situated at the script level, such modifications become immediately available to users, as distribution of binaries will no longer be required.
   - The commands for loading/saving 3D meshes in `.obj` (_Wavefront_) format have been improved, and new commands for processing/creating 3D meshes have emerged (e.g., to visualize the normal vectors at the vertices of a mesh, as illustrated in the video below).
 And, no, this is not a rotten apple:

 ===
 [![Example of 3D rendering](https://gmic.eu/gmic340/thumbs/render3d.png)](https://gmic.eu/gmic340/img/render3d.mp4)
 _Fig.2.5.
-The management of 3D meshes within G'MIC has been enriched with new commands._
+3D mesh management within G'MIC has been enriched with new commands._
 ===

 That's all for the general improvements of the various interfaces offered by the framework.
 Let's now move on to the details of the new filters and image processing features that have appeared in _G'MIC_ over the past twelve months.